https://share.upmc.com/2015/03/5-steps-to-prevent-runners-knee/

 The pain usually begins during activity and may last several hours, disappearing during periods of rest.

-There is no tissue damage to those with runner’s knee; – the tendons and cartilage are not torn, but instead the presenting pain comes from inflammation of the surrounding tissues.
+Runner’s knee does not cause tissue damage.
+The tendons and cartilage remain intact.
+The pain instead comes from inflammation in the surrounding tissues.
 Think of this as your body’s way of warning you that you’d better rest before more serious damage occurs!

-As an overuse injury, runner’s knee will occur when stress is put upon the joint again and again, without the surrounding tissues having the ability to handle such intensity.
+As an overuse injury, runner’s knee occurs when repeated stress overloads the joint and the surrounding tissues cannot handle the intensity.

 Therefore, correct strengthening exercises of the hip and knee muscles are key to preventing this syndrome from occurring.
 Focusing particularly on the gluteus medius and maximus (both these muscles are in the bottom and are in the walking/running gait cycle) and the quadricep (thigh muscle) group, maximum support can be given to the knee.